 Commuters whirring quietly into town on cycle paths that cut across green fields from the suburbs; tourists on dockless bikes winding through the tranquil alleyways lined in honeyed stone; students massing at the junctions, a gown or two flapping amongst them.
 In the popular imagination there is no doubt that Oxford is generally seen as a city cycle-friendly in both infrastructure and attitude, with a pre-automobile layout and large student population that should mean that cycling is popular and well catered-for.
 There is no doubt that there's some truth in this, but the reality of the situation is a more complex story of unrealised potential, competing interests and dysfunctional dialogue.

-I write this the week after Jamie, one of our longest-serving, most reliable and most conscientious riders, was savagely attacked while doing his job.
+I write this the week after Jamie, one of our longest-serving, most reliable and most conscientious riders, was savagely attacked while delivering dry cleaning in Oxford by bike.
 Riding in a responsible manner along Beaumont St, Jamie was run into the gutter by a driver who then proceeded to shout at and threaten him and push his bike over.
 It is the courier's lot to pray each morning that such troglodytes will remain in their holes, but that day Jamie was not so lucky.